Email Checker

 ## Related Guides

-- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md#steps): Prevent invalid and risky addresses from damaging future sends.
+- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md#steps): Keep invalid and risky addresses from affecting future sends.

-- [Bounces](https://mailrith.com/guides/bounces.md#steps): Understand why invalid addresses hurt sender reputation.
+- [Bounces](https://mailrith.com/guides/bounces.md#steps): Learn why invalid addresses can hurt sender reputation.

 - [Suppression Lists and Subscriber Status](https://mailrith.com/guides/suppression-lists.md#steps): Keep bad addresses out of future campaigns.